material-components/material-components-ios/components/FlexibleHeader/docs/touch-forwarding.md

 ### Touch forwarding

-The Flexible Header allows you to forward touch events to the tracking scroll view.
-This provides the illusion that the Flexible Header is part of the tracking scroll view.
+The flexible header allows you to forward touch events to the tracking scroll view.
+This provides the illusion that the flexible header is part of the tracking scroll view.

 #### Starting touch forwarding